webkul/hotwire-native/readme.txt

 **Are there any performance considerations when using Hotwire Native with WordPress and WooCommerce?**
 Ans: While Hotwire Native offers significant performance improvements, it's essential to consider the overall performance of your WordPress and WooCommerce setup.
 Proper server configuration, efficient database management, and optimized image sizes are crucial to ensure that the integration doesn't impact the website's overall speed and responsiveness.
 Regular performance monitoring and optimization practices are recommended.

-For any Query please generate a ticket at https://webkul.com/ticket/

 == Screenshots ==

 1. **Hotwire Turbo Forms:** - An example of a form component integrated with Hotwire Turbo, showcasing its dynamic behavior.
 2. **Native Notifications:** - Demonstrating the implementation of native notifications within the WordPress ecosystem.
-3. **Tab Navigation with Hotwire:** - A screenshot of tabbed navigation, enhanced with Hotwire for a seamless user experience.
-4. **Interactive Popovers:** - How popovers are implemented, providing additional information or actions on hover.
+3. **Interactive Popovers:** - How popovers are implemented, providing additional information or actions on hover.for a seamless user experience.
+4. **Tab Navigation with Hotwire:** - A screenshot of tabbed navigation, enhanced with Hotwire
 5. **Enabling Hotwire:** - An option for activate Hotwire Turbo into WordPress.

 == Changelog ==